Purity and separation for oriented matroids: Maximal by size -separated collections

 If $e$ is a coloop of $\Mcal$ then it is not contained in any circuit so for all $S\in\WS$ we have $S-e,S\cup e\in\WS$.
 The induction step is clear here as well, and we are left with the case when $\Mcal$ has no loops and no coloops.

-Let $\WS$ be a maximal \emph{by size} $\Mcal$-separated collection and let $e$ be any element of $\Mcal$ (it is neither a loop nor a coloop).
-Then by Lemma~\ref{lemma:coloc_exists} together with statements~\eqref{item:coloc_gp_collec_max_sz} and~\eqref{item:collec_sz_bound} shown above, $|\WS|=|\Ind(\Mcal)|$, and moreover, $\WS-e$ (resp., $\WS/e$) is a maximal \emph{by size} $(\Mcal-e)$-separated (resp., $(\Mcal/e)$-separated) collection of sets.
+Let $\WS$ be an $\Mcal$-separated collection satisfying $|\WS|=|\Ind(\Mcal)|$, and let $e$ be any element of $\Mcal$ (it is neither a loop nor a coloop).
+It follows that $\WS$ (resp., $\WS-e$ and $\WS/e$) is a maximal \emph{by size} $\Mcal$-separated (resp., $(\Mcal-e)$-separated and $(\Mcal/e)$-separated) collection.
 Therefore by the induction hypothesis, both $\WS-e$ and $\WS/e$ correspond to colocalizations in general position of the corresponding oriented matroids.

 We would like to show that every circuit $C=(C^+,C^-)$ of $\Mcal$ is oriented by $\WS$.
 Suppose first that there is an element $e\in E-\Cu$.
 Then we know that $\WS-e$ orients $C$ by part~\eqref{item:extension_complete} of Lemma~\ref{lemma:extension}.
 Thus the same is true for $\WS$.
 Otherwise we have $\Cu=E$ which by the incomparability axiom~\hyperref[item:C2]{(C2)} in Definition~\ref{dfn:OM} implies that $C$ and $-C$ are the only circuits of $\Mcal$.
 In this case obviously $\WS$ orients $C$ so we are done.